soulspine/lobbyn-server/README.md

 - Generate a hash of the password with the salt provided
 - Send a POST request to `/user/login/verify` with the `token` received in the first request and the `hash` of the password

-If the login is successful, the server will return a new `token` and `salt` to be used for the next request.
+If the login is successful, the server will return a new access `token` used for verification in future requests.
 Access token has to be included in `LOBBYN-Token` header.

 # Exit codes:
 - 0: Success